sammcj/recommendarr/README.md

 - `VUE_APP_API_URL`: The URL for the API server (e.g., `https://api.example.com`)
 - `PUBLIC_URL`: Runtime URL for the application (for reverse proxy setups)

+**Note:** You can also configure these URL settings directly in the app by going to Settings → App Config, without needing to rebuild the Docker image.

 ## 🖥️ Compatible AI Services

 Recommendarr works with various AI services: